zsthampi/CM/Playbooks.md

 local_infile=1
 ```

-Can be instantiated and copied to a server with the following task.
+Templates can be instantiated and copied to a server with the following task.

 ```yaml
 - name: copy .my.cnf file with mysql root password credentials